oleksii-suvorov/projTodoList/README.md

 # projTodoList
 start2imp third project

+#you may use the file tables.sql to create tables

-you may need to create .env file like this example to establish connection with your db:
+#you may need to create .env file like this example to establish connection with your db:

-REMOTE_MYSQLDB_HOST=mysql:host=sql7.blablabla.com

-REMOTE_MYSQLDB_DBNAME=sql111111

-REMOTE_MYSQLDB_USERNAME=sq222222

-REMOTE_MYSQLDB_PWD=yourPassword
+MYSQLDB_HOST=mysql:host=sql7.blablabla.com

+MYSQLDB_PORT=8080

+MYSQLDB_DBNAME=todo_list

+MYSQLDB_USERNAME=$USER

+MYSQLDB_PWD=yourPassword